Q. Where can I purchase a Victorinox Swiss Army Watch?

-A. You can purchase a Victorinox Swiss Army Timepiece from one of our online retailers (click on "Shop Authorized E-Tailer" on product page) or go to our store locator to find an authorized jeweler near you.
+A. You can purchase a Victorinox Swiss Army Watch from one of our online retailers (click on "Shop Authorized E-Tailer" on product page) or go to our store locator to find an authorized jeweler near you.

 Q. I would like to replace a leather band with a bracelet, where can I get one?

-A. All the bands should be displayed on the Victorinox Swiss Army web site under straps & bracelets or straps & bracelets for discontinued timepieces.
+A. All the bands should be displayed on the Victorinox Swiss Army web site under straps & bracelets or straps & bracelets for discontinued watches.
 If you do not see a band on the web site to match, please call Victorinox Swiss Army Consumer Services at 1-800-442-2706

 Q. How do I know when the battery needs changing?